Protostegidae: Taxonomic history

 In 1888, the Belgian zoologist George Albert Boulenger published his classification of the Testudinata within the 9th edition of the Encyclopædia Britannica.
-The genus Protostega was placed within the family Sphargidae under the suborder Athecae.
+The genus Protostega was placed within the family Sphargidae under the suborder Athecae, and the family Protostegidae was named by Edward Drinker Cope in 1873.
 A year or so later, the entire suborder was downgraded by Karl Alfred von Zittel into a family within the Cryptodira.

 In 1994, Hirayama proposed a three-family subdivision of the sea turtle superfamily based on cladistic analysis; Protostegidae was given full, formal family status in the system, containing most of the extinct genera, including Archelon, and a previously undescribed protostegid.
 The unidentified specimen was fully described in 1998, as the species Santanachelys gaffneyi.
 The genus Santanachelys was appended to the family after the new species was described.
 This specimen was later to be analyzed to be the family's oldest member.